microbiome/OMA/04_datainfra.md

 ### Conversions between data formats in R

-If the data is has already been imported in R in another format, it can be readily converted into `TreeSummarizedExperiment`, as shown in our next example.
+If the data has already been imported in R in another format, it can be readily converted into `TreeSummarizedExperiment`, as shown in our next example.
 Note that similar conversion functions to `TreeSummarizedExperiment` are available for multiple data formats via